 You should normally put your complaint in writing to your employer first, to see if it can be resolved without a claim to the tribunal.
 Remember that tribunal deadlines are very strict.
 You only have three months from the date of the incident you are complaining about in which to bring your claim.
 If you are considering making a complaint, get advice from a union rep, a solicitor or other specialist adviser.

-You must contact Acas before you issue your tribunal claim, although you do not have to participate in the conciliation process, and neither does your employer.
+You must contact Acas before you issue your tribunal claim, although you do not have to participate in the conciliation process, and nor does your employer.

 You should contact Acas as soon as possible and must, in any event, take this step within the three-month time limit for bringing your claim.